Healthy Aging and Lifestyle - Health For Seniors

 Control illness, positive thinking, health tips

-There are many elements that impact the process of achieving so-called healthy aging.
-A portion of these is hereditary qualities or genetics, which are not in our control.
-Others — like exercise, a healthy eating routine, regular doctor checkups, and emotional stability — are things we hold control of.
-Now, how do we go about healthy aging and lifestyle?
+Many elements impact the process of achieving so-called healthy aging.
+Some are hereditary qualities or genetics, which are out of our control.
+Others—like exercise, a healthy eating routine, regular doctor checkups, and emotional stability—are things we can control.

-Each one of us —regardless of gender, race, color, and religion— ought to have the chance to carry on with a long and healthy life.
-However, the conditions where we live can lean toward our well-being or be hurtful to it.
-Environmental conditions are profoundly powerful in our way of our behavior, our exposure to health risks (for instance, air pollution or violence), our access to quality health and social care, and the opportunities that aging brings.
+However, the conditions under which we live can either promote or hinder our well-being.
+Environmental conditions profoundly influence our behavior, exposure to health risks (for instance, air pollution or violence), access to quality health and social care, and the opportunities that aging brings.

 FUNCTIONAL ABILITY IN AGING